chatcharoen/dbsec-workshop/Lab_Guides/Redaction/README.md

   ![](images/110.png)

-- On the Database Targets page, drill down to PDB1
+- On the Database Targets page, drill down to cdb_PDB1 and click it.

   ![](images/111a.png)

-- Select the menu option Security then Data Redaction.
+- On the cdb_PDB1 information page, select the menu option Security then Data Redaction.

      ![](images/111.png)